-Where do I start?
-The love of reading began at an early age, largely thanks to my mother.
+For me, the love of reading began at an early age, largely thanks to my mother who taught me before I went to school.
 The story goes, I was sitting opposite my teacher in primary one.
 She was reading the paper and being curious (read nosy minx) I read it too.
 Except I read it from my desk, upside down.
 Thinking she would teach me a valuable lesson she asked me to read one of the news pieces back to her and explain my understanding of what I’d just read.
 No problem!
 When I think back now, she must have thought I was a right little smarty pants.

-After being accepted to Napier University for a Bachelor of Arts in Publishing and Editing, I thought my course was set, but ‘life’ intervened and my path took a different route.
+After receiving an unconditional offer from Napier University to study a Bachelor of Arts in Publishing and Editing, I thought my course was set, but ‘life’ intervened and my path took a different route.
 It took me 10 years to get back on that path and I was in my late 20’s before I found myself working in a publishing house – initially across a range of titles and then as Deputy Editor of an international natural health publication.

 Clearly, I had a few life lessons to learn before I set upon that road.
 I learned that if you want something bad enough, no matter what obstacles you have to overcome, you’ll get there.
 Just put one foot in front of the other and keep going.
 The most important part of that is, you’ve got to want it.

 The theme consistent with all my own writing is Transformation and I look for that in other writers – either they want to transform their own work or they write stories of transformation themselves.

 I truly believe in the transformational power of words on the page, on the screen, in our minds and ultimately in our own reality.